Tallis-Larsen/Jenova-Runtime/ReadMe.md

 ## Open Source vs Proprietary
 While the public source code of Jenova is ~90% identical to the proprietary version, a few specific features have been removed or disabled.
 ### These changes include :
-- **Jenova Emulator Connector** is provided in full source code but parts of the integration code for proprietary emulators have been removed.
-It remains functional if connected to another emulator module.
+- **Jenova Emulator Connector** is removed and will be made available later as an addon in the Package Manager.

 - **A.K.I.R.A JIT** is removed from the public source code.
 This component was responsible for executing obfuscated code using a proprietary highly secured VM.